Last updated at Sun, 02 Apr 2023 18:15:37 GMT

 A: At its inception, UBA was math applied to data, which simply produces a different kind of noise.
 Today, it’s about understanding what combination of behaviors is likely to represent an attack, and then creating mechanisms for the UBA engine to adapt to each customer’s unique environment.

 It’s important to note, though, that a lot of UBA vendors today still simply run analytics on data.
 Rapid7, on the other hand, truly applies an attacker methodology to our behavior models based on the deep threat intel our teams are able to gather.
-Our recently published Q3 Threat Report is a great example of what we’re collecting on attacker tactics, techniques, and procedures.

 Q: What should a good user behavior analytics solution offer?